matiaslindgren/robotini-ddpg/README.md

 ### After 16000 training steps

-After 20 hours of training, the agent is driving decently:
+After 20 hours of training, the agent is driving somewhat ok:

 https://user-images.githubusercontent.com/11295697/119233260-dddcee00-bb30-11eb-9505-9ed36e6d2012.mp4

 #### Metrics

-TensorBoard provides visualizations for all metrics:
+TensorBoard provides visualizations for all metrics (only 2 shown here):
 ![two charts, both with slightly upwards trends][tensorboard-eval-metrics]

 Here we can see how the average episode length (number of steps from spawn to crash or full lap) and average return (discounted sum of rewards for one episode) improve over time.